 If you are granted asylum, you can apply for legal permanent resident status after one year.

-Contact Trupiano Law in Salt Lake City, Utah, for experienced legal counsel.
+Contact Trupiano Law in Salt Lake City, Utah for experienced legal counsel.
 Call 801-266-0166 for a telephone consultation or for an in-office meeting to go over your case.
-Spanish-, German, and Vietnamese-speaking staff is available to interpret when necessary.
+Spanish, German, and Vietnamese-speaking staff are available to interpret when necessary.
 She has extensive experience in immigration and removal law.